fighne/docker-shib-nginx-debian-9/Readme.md

 # HOW TO SETUP A SHIBBOLETH SP WITH NGINX

-#### Author: Marco Cappellacci - Università degli Studi di Urbino Carlo Bo
+#### Changes by Pete Feeney - STFC & original by Marco Cappellacci - Università degli Studi di Urbino Carlo Bo

 ## TABLE OF CONTENTS